Writing career at any stage; Raising kids of any age.

 Every writer should be encouraged to thrive and should be able to find a supportive arts community to help them stay on creative track.

-We recognize that in many instances, parenthood is viewed as a handicap to an artistic career.
-We hope to see a world in which all writers are are afforded an equal chance to succeed – a world where the needs of parents are addressed as a matter of course when creating an arts-forward service program, as ultimately they ought to be addressed in every career path.
+In many circles, parenthood is viewed as a handicap to an artistic career.
+We envision a world in which all writers are are afforded an equal chance to succeed – a world where the needs of parents are addressed as a matter of course when creating an arts-forward service program (not to mention in the rest of the workforce!)

 Pen Parentis provides critical resources to working writers to help them stay on creative track after starting a family.

 How do we help writers who have kids?
 We build and support in-person and online writer-parent communities to encourage the production of new, high-quality written work, and we offer individual aid to these writers whenever possible.
 We extend our reach through partnerships with organizations who host activities that support creative writing and organizations and businesses that support the health and well-being of writers and of parents.

 We are headquartered in New York City but our reach is global through our networking website and social media channels, all of which feature unique parenting-and-writing resources.
 We bring the heart of the NYC Literary Community to writer-parents who are isolated by their family status or merely by geography.